Information for interested schools and teachers

 Preparation for Phase One

 This information is included so teachers understand what will be required of them prior to commencement of Phase One of the Science Teaching Leadership Programme if they are selected.
-These requirements will be completed during Term 2 (for teachers starting in Term 3) or Term 4 (for those starting in Term 1 the following year).
+These requirements will be completed one term before the phase one start date.

 - STLP co-ordinators will contact successful Participant Teachers by phone to discuss the Phase One programme, the teacher’s areas of interest and development of the Programme Objectives and Expenses document.